adamhockenberry/ribo-t-sequencing/README.md

 This repository contains code used to analyze sequencing reads starting from `.fastq.gz` files (not contained in this repository owing to size constraints).
 Link to SRA will be added when deposited.
 Aside from these initial reads and some genome files (can be added), this repository should be sufficient to re-create the entire analysis.
 As you'll see, the code requires many packages/programs to be installed so be aware of that constraint.
 It also assumes a certain file structure and after running certain lines below I also clean things up and push files around so the file paths shouldn't be taken too seriously and altered accordingly.

-## Start here to use cutadapt to trim and process fastq files
+## Processing original files.
+Start here.
 My first step is to simply remove the 3' adapter sequence and filter so that the resulting reads are at least 20nts long.
 All of the "nohup" terminology that you'll see here and throughout is to just store the run-time output into a file.
 These output files are the ones that say essentially how many reads the adapter was found in/removed from, which in this case I know is like 99.5% of the reads for each of the different lanes.

 ### This is an example, and I do this for each of the 8 lanes of data that we initially received.